 Consider above alternatives for PDCCH repetition, PDCCH-SFN, PDCCH w/o repetition/SFN, and if support, dynamic switching between S-TRP and M-TRP PDCCH.
 It is not precluded to adopt one single alternative or multiple alternatives to support these cases.

-Proposal 1.F: On unified TCI framework extension for S-DCI based MTRP, if two joint/DL TCI states are indicated, consider at least the following alternatives to select one or two joint/DL TCI states from the two indicated joint/DL TCI states for PDSCH reception(s):
+Proposal 1.F: On unified TCI framework extension for S-DCI based MTRP, if two joint/DL TCI states are indicated, consider at least the following alternatives to select one or two joint/DL TCI state(s) from the two indicated joint/DL TCI states for PDSCH reception(s):

 Atl1: Introduce a field (other than the existing TCI field) in a scheduling/activation DCI to indicate the selection